Enthusiastic Brights (Page 3)

 Matt Cherry

-Executive Director of the Institute for Humanist Studies, Matt has spent a dozen years as a professional leader in the humanist movement in three different countries.
-Matt is Secretary of the United Nations NGO (non-governmental organization) Committee on Freedom of Religion or Belief and also an official NGO delegate to the U.N., representing the International Humanist and Ethical Union (IHEU).
+He has spent two decades as a professional leader in the humanist movement in three different countries.
+Matt recently served eight years as Executive Director of the Institute for Humanist Studies before moving to a position with the International Humanist and Ethical Union (IHEU), representing it at the United Nations.
+Matt has served as secretary and president and vice president of the United Nations NGO (non-governmental organization) Committee on Freedom of Religion or Belief and also as official NGO delegate to the U.N., representing the IHEU.
 He serves as International Editor for the New Humanist magazine, published by Britain's Rationalist Press Association, for which he writes a quarterly column, "International Insight."
-Read his bio.

 Babu Gogineni

-He is is a leader in Indian humanism and now Executive Director of International Humanist and Ethical Union.
-Babu is international advisor to the Oslo Coalition on Freedom of Religion or Belief, member of the management council of the International Historical Court, co-editor of three books Rationalist Essays.
-The Humanist Way, and International Humanist and Ethical Union, Past, Present and Future.
+He is a leader in Indian humanism and now International Director - South Asia of International Humanist and Ethical Union.
+Babu has been international advisor to the Oslo Coalition on Freedom of Religion or Belief, member of the management council of the International Historical Court, and co-editor of three books: Rationalist Essays; The Humanist Way; and International Humanist and Ethical Union--Past, Present and Future.
 He has translated some of Maupassant's short stories into Telugu, his mother tongue.
-As Executive Director of IHEU he is leading the world wide campaign to rescue Dr. Shaikh, victim of Pakistan's barbaric blasphemy laws.
+As Executive Director of IHEU he led the world wide campaign to rescue Dr. Shaikh, victim of Pakistan's barbaric blasphemy laws.
+Now his particular focus is on the situation of the dalits in India, where he resides.

 Paul Geisert

 He was a biology teacher in Chicago in the 60s, a professor in the 70s, an entrepreneur and writer in the 80s, and a co-developer of learning materials and web sites in the 90s.
-(You are invited to visit a small Brights-related project, Teaching about Religion: Focus on Freethought.)
-Paul is creator of the noun, bright, which he coined as a result of his being invited to the "Godless March on Washington" in 2002.
-Although he did attend, so as to be part of the diverse array of people there in support its civil rights goals, Paul determined no longer to be willingly characterized as someone whose complex outlook could be summed up in reference to anyone's religion, and certainly not as somehow lacking.
-He is now Co-Director of The Brights' Network.
+(You are invited to visit a very small Brights-related project, Teaching about Religion: Focus on Freethought.)
+Paul is creator of the noun, bright, which he coined as a result of his being invited to the "Godless Americans March on Washington" in 2002.
+Although he did attend, so as to be part of the diverse array of people there in support of its civil rights goals, Paul determined no longer to be willingly characterized as someone whose complex outlook could be summed up only in reference to another's religion, and certainly not as somehow lacking.
+He is now Associate Director of The Brights' Network

 Sheldon Lee Glashow